howisjames/howisjt-com/content/posts/travel-galveston.md

 We visited Seawall Beach briefly on several days.
 The weather was sunny and warmest on our arrival day and the beach was active with people though not crowded.
 Parallel parking along the seawall requires hourly payment via app.
 Some free parking exists in parallel spaces across the street, but surface lots are paid parking also.
 We enjoyed walking along the beach and out onto the rock groins, and we dipped our toes into the water but being late March it was still quite cold.
 Cloud cover was prevalant on subsequent days and the wind picked up even more so beach activities were curtailed.

 ![Pleasure Pier](/images/travel/galveston/gallery/2024-03_galveston_08-pleasure-pier-thumb.jpg)
-We did enjoy(?)
-Pleasure Pier for several hours on our second day in Galveston.
+We did enjoy Pleasure Pier for several hours on our second day in Galveston.
 The boys enjoyed many of the rides, dad rode a few (too many), and we all got soaked riding the log flume on our last ride.
 We walked home wet.
+I did ride the Texas Star Flyer which swings riders around 200 feet in the air.
+I was fine while it was rotating slowly, but as it sped up and centrifugal forces came into play old dad got uncomfortable, a feeling made worse when I looked down to see the top of the Ferris wheel...

 ### Historic Downtown